How do people get good at things? Especially, those people who are astoundingly good — how on earth do they get that way?

-While there’s still an element of fooling around and experiment, once you reach the rehearsal phase, it’s for something.
-If you have to decide which songs will be in the second set, you aren’t practicing (as I define it) any more: you’re rehearsing.
+While there’s still an element of fooling around and experimentation once you’re Rehearsing, it’s no longer the whole enchilada, as it is with Practice.
+Once you reach Rehearsal, it’s for something.
+If you have to decide which songs will be in the second set, you are no longer doing Practice (as I define it) any more: you’re rehearsing.

-Two: rehearsal is always, at a certain point, repetitive.
 Once the second set songs are decided, you do ’em over and over again, until you decide on the way that sounds best to you.
 Then you do it that way, over and over, until it’s as perfect as you can get it.
-That’s rehearsing.

-For writers, rehearsal is a first draft of an intended novel, or article, or poem (a first draft which is usually famously crappy, according to Ernest Hemingway and Annie Lamott; necessary, for as Julia Cameron puts it, “We have to be willing to be bad artists if we want to be good artists.”).
+For writers, Rehearsal is a first draft of an intended novel, or article, or poem (a first draft which is usually famously crappy, according to, among others, Ernest Hemingway and Annie Lamott; necessarily, for as Julia Cameron puts it, “We have to be willing to be bad artists if we want to be good artists.”).

 Again and again, until it’s as close to perfect as we can get it.
-Then we perform it (for writers, that’s the day the manuscript goes to the printer, or the moment we allow our hovering forefinger to hit ‘publish.’)
+Then we perform it (for writers, that’s the day the manuscript goes to the printer or appears in the bookstores, or the moment we allow our hovering forefinger to hit ‘publish.’)

-Thus, three: because rehearsal has an intended outcome, it always has an element of pressure and anxiety.
-Practice does not.
+Thus, 3: because Rehearsal has an intended outcome, it always has an element of pressure and anxiety.

-And, too, if we did it enough, the anxieties which inhere in rehearsal (including the just-before stage-fright), fall away at the moment of performance.
+And, too, if we did these enough, the anxieties which inhere in Rehearsal (including the just-before stage-fright), fall away at the moment of Performance.

 Because at that moment, the performer as such is absent.
-Because he, or she, as an individual, as that person who worked, got bored, got anxious, got tired, didn’t know if it would work out, questioned whether it was worth it — that person is gone.
+Because he, or she, as an individual, as that person who worked, got bored, got anxious, got tired, didn’t know if it was any good, questioned whether it was worth it, but kept on slogging away — that person is gone.

 There is just the music.
-Both musician and audience leave the concert hall or stadium transported, intoxicated.
+Or the ballet, or the game, or the play.
+Both performer and audience leave the concert hall or stadium transported, intoxicated.

 “That,” we say, when we finally have words again, “was a great show.”

-P.S.
-All those practices I do?
+But all the material generated in all that Practice I did and do?
 I almost never read over what I’ve written.
 It’s not for that.
-Though I suspect occasionally it is good writing, surely just as often it’s not.
+It’s not a journal; it’s not a rough draft.
+Though I suspect occasionally it contains good writing, surely just as often it does not.
 How good a practice is or isn’t is incidental: it’s not intended to be evaluated.
 The whole point of practice is that it has no point as such, beyond showing up and doing it.

 In true practice, nobody is judging you… not even you.